slr71/notes/de-install/sobs.md

 The next error that occurred was a `Connection refused` error message when the UI was attempting to make a call to terrain.
 This was the same firewall issue that prevented the UI from validating the CAS service ticket above.
 I updated the firewall rules on the services host to fix this problem.

+The next error that occurred was a failure to get notifications.
+I looked at the notification agent's log messages to determine why this was happening.
+The AMQP connection was failing.
+There were two problems here.
+The first was that the firewall was not allowing connections to the AMQP port.
+I updated the firewall rules on the server running RabbitMQ and tried again.
+The error was still occurring, but for a different reason this time.
+After chasing several red herrings, I finally figured out that the problem was caused by a password that wasn't being URL encoded before being placed in a URL.
+I updated the group variables file to fix this and tried again.
+This time, the notification agent started successfully.